retransmit/prism-docs/docs/caching.md

 For production, you should always be using redis for storing state.
 In-memory state exists primarily for development workflows.
 The default is in-memory state.

-To store application state in redis:
+To store state in redis:

 ```ts
 // host and port can be omitted if it's localhost and if it's the default port.